Of course, I’m sure all of you who are married with children know what that means.

 2. And if that doesn’t work, try pressing: STOP, STOP, STOP, PLAY.

-The question was, would either of these tricks work?
+The real question was: Would either of these tricks work?

-Just for grins, the Honeybee and I then tried it on the FBI warning and it worked on that too!
-(Yeah, yeah.
-I didn’t read the copyright notice for the 1,356th time.
-So arrest me.)
+Just for grins, I then tried it on the FBI warning; it worked on that too!

 Anyway, natural order has been restored in the Penzo living room and life is good again.

-Best of all, the sixteen minutes of our lives we save on most movie nights watching boring trailers can now be applied to activities that are a lot more fun.
+Best of all, the sixteen minutes of our lives we now save watching those boring trailers can be applied to activities that are a lot more fun.
 If you know what I mean.